Mikeecee1/Near-Earth-Asteroid-Analysis/README.md

 5) Storyboard Dash
-     - Purpose: Give non technical overview.
+    - Purpose: Give a non-technical overview.
      - Main widgets:
          - Yet to be decided